 April 2016: TRASH FREE RAPPAHANNOCK awoke from a multi-year slumber with the sponsorship of RLEP.
 We supported this volunteer effort with advertising and free orange trash bags and orange vests for all participants.
 Organized by Jan Makela, the effort was a big success and VDOT picked up the bags for free!.
 Look for this again in April of 2017.

 RLEP is on a growth drive.
 JOIN US as a fellow caretaker of Rappahannock.
 Make your voice heard in the Comprehensive Plan, and at Board of Supervisors and Planning Commission Meetings.
 We are working on a new database for members.
 Please send us your current email.
 Tell us your environmental dream, perhaps we can help make it happen.
 Contact us!

 2016 & 2017: INVASIVE SPECIES BEWARE Sam Quinn of Sunnyside Biologist fame is coordinating between RLEP and Blue Ridge PRISM which gained an award for the eradication of invasive plant species!
 This is a fantastic endeavor and worthy of praise.
 We will keep you informed on how this will happen, who will be eligible to participate, what it all means and what you can do to participate in this endeavor.

 THE ANNUAL MEETING was held in November 2015.
 Once again, Wasmunds Distillery kindly hosted us.
 Recent accomplishments were briefly reviewed and Ann and Larry Wohlers were awarded the RLEP SPIRIT AWARD for creating a wildflower meadow on their property and for Larry’s work in forming the Solar Power Cooperative.

-In The Past: An Alternative Energy EXPO was produced by RLEP for four consecutive years, with many top people in the solar and alternative fields.
+4 Alternative Energy EXPOs were produced by RLEP in four consecutive years, with many top people in the solar and alternative fields.
 It may be time to bring this back again!